Tigers vs. Rangers Player Props Betting Odds

-Bookmakers have set player props for Marcus Semien, Spencer Torkelson and others when the Texas Rangers host the Detroit Tigers at Globe Life Field on Monday at 8:05 PM ET.
+Player prop betting options for Marcus Semien, Spencer Torkelson and others are available in the Texas Rangers-Detroit Tigers matchup at Globe Life Field on Tuesday, starting at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!